 top of page

 Her parents were both teachers, which most kids would find annoying, but Amelia liked it just fine.
-Sure, her family was quirky -- with her 'Da' being Scottish and a bit on the Geek Chic side -- and her mom was actually fun to hang out with -- but that was the way she liked it.
+Sure, her family was quirky — her 'Da' being Scottish and a bit on the Geek Chic side — and her mom was fun to hang out with.
+That was the way she liked it.

 Then everything changed.
 Fast.

 Her mom died, her family broke.
-If that wasn't bad enough, the university where her father taught literally shut down without enough students to keep it open.
-Everything she thought her senior year -- her life -- would be just disappeared.
+If that wasn't bad enough, the university where her father taught shut down.
+Everything she thought her senior year, her future — her life — would be just...disappeared.

 EXCERPT

-The hallway felt almost abandoned, creepy.
-She heard the noise of the main hallways, but was intrigued because not many were in this part of the school.
+The hallway felt creepy.
+She heard the noise of the main hallways but no one was in this part of the school.
 She looked at the numbers on the lockers.
-They where getting close to the number on the paper with her classes on it.
+They were getting close to the number on the paper with her classes on it.

 "Aha!" she yelled as she found it.
 She opened the locker and put her math book in it.
-She was not carrying it around.
+She wasn’t carrying it around.
 Heck, even opening it would be unlikely.
-She'd mastered this class three years ago, thanks to her math teacher mother.
+It wasn’t the school’s fault she’d tested out of several levels of math.
+They were just going by standard school guidelines.
+Mom was a math teacher and Da was an English Lit professor.
+She was doing math two grade levels higher by the time she hit middle school.
 She sighed.
-"This is going to be a long school year."
+“This is going to be a long school year."

-She slammed shut the locker door, and in the silence, she caught music drifting in the air.
+Amelia slammed shut the locker door, and in the silence, she caught music drifting in the air.
 Violin music.
 Amelia picked up her bag and stood there absorbing the sound.
 It sounded like something her mother would play in the car, intricate and delicate.
 She hitched the bag on her shoulder and walked around the hall, hoping to find the source of music.
-It was melodic, but slightly creepy sounding, like some music you would hear in the background of a horror movie.
+The music changed.
+It was melodic now, but slightly creepy sounding, like some music you would hear in the background of a horror movie.
 The music got louder as she headed further down the hall.
 She reached a green door with chipped paint, and put her ear against it to hear if it was the room where the music played.
 It was.

 The door creaked as she opened it.
-The person standing in the room paid no attention to her and kept playing, back facing her.
+The person standing in the room paid no attention to her and kept playing, his back to her.
 Amelia looked around the room.
-It was a music room.
-Stands where toppled over and chairs were arranged in a lopsided shape of an arch, like students had left in a hurry.
+It was a music room, but she wasn’t sure it was used very often.
+Music stands were toppled over and chairs were arranged in a lopsided shape of an arch, like students had left in a hurry.
 Amelia was never in band, but she had a few friends at her old school who always complained about the conductor letting them out late and they had to rush to class.
 Maybe that happened everywhere.

 He stopped, finishing the piece.
-Amelia thought it looked like he was letting the last note, rest inside him.
+Amelia thought it looked like he was letting the last note rest inside him.
 Her mom would say that when she finished a song.
-It was giving respect to the song.
-Then he looked at her.
-He looked confused, like maybe he hadn't noticed she came into the room.
+It was giving respect to the composition.
+Then he opened his eyes and leaned back, looking confused, like maybe he hadn't noticed she came into the room.
 Amelia spoke first.

 "That was really good.
 But do you know anything with a little more kick?"